 Autoimmunity is the response of the immune system of an organism in which it attacks its own healthy cells and tissues.
 A disease which results due to this kind of response is called an autoimmune disease.
 The higher vertebrates are capable of recognizing foreign antigens.
 Due to the memory-based acquired immunity, their immune system could very well distinguish between their own cells and the foreign organisms.
 However, due to genetic or some unknown reason the body attacks its own cells and causes autoimmune diseases.
 The most common example of an autoimmune disease is rheumatoid arthritis (RA).
 Others are Addison’s disease, Graves’ disease, polymyositis (PM), etc.

 - Both the allergies and autoimmune diseases cause some sort of redness or swelling, due to the higher immune response.

-- Itchiness is another common symptom of both Allergies and autoimmune diseases.
+- Itching is a common symptom of both Allergies and autoimmune diseases.

-- Both symptom results in general feeling of fatigue and sickness
+- Both symptom results in a general feeling of fatigue and sickness

 Differences Between Allergies and Autoimmune Disease

 - The allergies are mainly caused by an external trigger such as pollens, certain foods, etc.

 - Autoimmune diseases are the result of an internal trigger to our own body’s cells.

 For more detailed information about allergies and autoimmunity, visit BYJU’S.